Championing the work of nonprofits that strive to make the world better, more sustainable, and just.

 Americares

-A gift from the foundation helped Ukrainian refugees in Poland receive medical assistance.
+Assisting Ukrainian refugees in Poland in obtaining medical assistance.

 Roots and Wings